 CO2 reduction targets

 European countries must meet strict targets for fleet average CO2 emissions – 130g/km from 2015 and 95g/km from 2020.
 Heavier cars are allowed higher emissions if offset by lighter vehicles with lower emissions.

 Car manufacturers have a strong financial interest as the fines for exceeding CO2 targets can be substantial.

-The official test takes place on a laboratory rolling road and currently follows something called the New European Driving Cycle (NEDC) which has two parts: an ‘urban’ cycle and an ‘extra-urban’ cycle.
+Official testing takes place on a laboratory rolling road and, for most cars first registered before September 2018, followed a procedure based on the New European Driving Cycle (NEDC) which has two parts: an ‘urban’ cycle and an ‘extra-urban’ cycle.

 The basic test cycle was developed in the 1970s and doesn’t properly represent modern driving patterns or vehicle performance.

-- The cycle’s only short in duration and dominated by periods of idling and low engine load.
+- The cycle is only short in duration and dominated by periods of idling and low engine load

 - Flexibilities in the test procedure can be exploited to achieve a lower overall fuel consumption